HistoryDan/snack-image-classification/README.md

    1. **Sorting files**: organizes image files into folders based on snack types
    2. **Image example visualization**: Randomly selected images are visualized to provide an overview of the dataset.
    3. **Train test split**: The dataset is split into training and testing sets.
-   4. **Data augmentation**: Images in the training set undergo various augmentations↗, including left-right inversion, rotation, top-bottom inversion, black-and-white conversion, and brightness adjustment.
+   4. **Data augmentation**: Images in the training set undergo various augmentations, including left-right inversion, rotation, top-bottom inversion, black-and-white conversion, and brightness adjustment.
 These augmented images are then saved to enrich the training dataset.

 This script serves as a comprehensive preprocessing and augmentation pipeline, ensuring the dataset is well-organized, balanced, and ready for training deep learning models.